 Release Date: January 15, 2008

-This is one of two ASCII formats that the AAVSO accepts for variable star observations.
+This is one of two plain text (ASCII) formats that the AAVSO accepts for variable star observations.
 Observations in this format may be submitted using the WebObs File Upload Tool.
-The other format is intended for CCD, DSLR, and PEP observers and is called the AAVSO Extended File Format.
+The other format is intended for CCD, DSLR, PEP, and VISDIG (visual observations made from digital images) observers and is called the AAVSO Extended File Format.

 Visit the Software that exports to AAVSO format page to help format your observations.